ucgmsim/GMSimViz/README.md

 ### Dependencies
 The GMSimViz depends on the following software packages.

-* Python (>=2.6) tested with 2.7 and 3.6
+* Python (>=2.7) tested with 2.7 and 3.6.
+Which version do I have?
+Run `/usr/bin/env python --version`.
-* Numpy (https://www.numpy.org https://pypi.org/project/numpy/) for Python version used (>= 1.10) tested with 1.10, 1.13 and 1.14
+* Numpy (https://www.numpy.org https://pypi.org/project/numpy/) for Python version (>= 1.10) tested with 1.10, 1.13 and 1.14
-* MPI4Py (https://bitbucket.org/mpi4py/ https://pypi.org/project/mpi4py/) for Python version used and mpi backend (https://www.open-mpi.org dependency of mpi4py)
+* MPI4Py (https://bitbucket.org/mpi4py/ https://pypi.org/project/mpi4py/) for Python version and mpi backend (https://www.open-mpi.org dependency of mpi4py)
-* H5Py (http://www.h5py.org/ https://pypi.org/project/h5py/) for Python version used and hdf5 backend (https://support.hdfgroup.org/HDF5/ dependency of h5py)
+* H5Py (http://www.h5py.org/ https://pypi.org/project/h5py/) for Python version and hdf5 backend (https://support.hdfgroup.org/HDF5/ dependency of h5py)
 * GMT (>=r19922) requires release after 5.4.3 (currently unavailable) versions prior to r19922 will have bugs but GMSimViz is designed to work with GMT (>=5.2) tested with Ghostscript 9.18, 9.21 was found to produce glitches
 * FFMpeg built with image2/png, h.264 encoder support (standard installation) tested with version 3.3
-* Qcore library (self-contained)
 * gawk

 ### Linux
-Install the packages for the above mentioned dependencies (qcore library instructions later).
+Install the packages for the above mentioned dependencies.
 Names vary between distribution repositories.
 On Ubuntu or other Debian-based Linux distributions, most of the packages can be installed by the following command.
+If your system default Python is version 3, install the `python3-*` packages instead of `python-*`.
 ```shell
 sudo apt install python2.7 python-numpy python-mpi4py python-h5py ffmpeg gawk
 ```